GET: Global envelopes in R: Definitions of global envelopes

-Since the extreme rank can achieve many ties, it is necessary to have a large $s$ for the global rank envelope.
-The following three refinements of the extreme rank solve the ties problem and enable use of a smaller $s$.
+Because the extreme rank can achieve many ties \citep[see, e.g.,][]{MrkvickaEtal2022}, it is necessary to use a relatively large $s$ for the global rank envelope.
+The following three refinements of the extreme rank solve the ties problem and enable the use of a smaller $s$.

-\subsubsection{Global extreme rank length (ERL) envelope}
+\subsection{Global extreme rank length (ERL) envelope}

 The extreme rank length (ERL) measure \citep{MyllymakiEtal2017, NarisettyNair2016} refines the extreme rank measure by breaking the ties in the extreme ranks $R_i$ by taking into account also the number of $R_{ik}$ which are equal to $R_i$.
 Further, the numbers of ranks equal to $R_i+1$, $R_i+2$, ... are used to break any remaining ties.